epinio/epinio/docs/user/explanations/advanced.md

 Minio is a storage solution that implements the same API as [Amazon S3](https://aws.amazon.com/s3/).

-When the user pushes an application using a source code directory (with the [`epinio push`](../references/cli/epinio_push.md) command), the first step taken the by cli is to put the source code in a tarball and upload that to the Epinio API server.
+When the user pushes an application using a source code directory (with the [`epinio push`](../references/cli/epinio_push.md) command), the first step taken by the cli is to put the source code into a tarball and upload that to the Epinio API server.
 The server copies that to the configured S3 storage to be used later during the staging of the application.

 When installing Epinio, the user can choose to use an external S3 compatible storage or let Epinio install Minio on the cluster ([See here how](TODO)).

 ### Container Registry

-The result of application staging in Epinio, is a container image.
+The result of Epinio's application staging is a container image.
 This image is used to create a Kubernetes deployment to run the application code.
-The [Tekton](#tekton) pipeline requires that image to be written on some container registry.
-Epinio installs a registry on the cluster itself to make the process easy an fast.
+The [Tekton](#tekton) pipeline requires that image to be written to some container registry.
+Epinio installs a registry on the cluster itself to make the process easy and fast.

 Note: In the future, Epinio may offer the option to use an external registry and not install one on the cluster ([GitHub Issue](https://github.com/epinio/epinio/issues/784)).